 Its not every day that you find three sisters who all pursue teaching in Christian education – and then find them all in SCEA schools achieving great things in their own classrooms.

-For sisters Hollie, Natalie and Melinda their journeys have been completely different – yet they are all together now in SCEA serving in different capacities and different schools.
+For sisters Holly, Natalie and Melinda their journey have been completely different – yet they are all together now in SCEA serving in different capacities and different schools.

 “Actually, I didn’t even complete my ATAR!
 I took a path through TAFE doing what is now called a Diploma of Early Childhood Education, then went onto University, then did my first practicum at Swan Junior School way back in 2003.
 I then went onto Kalamunda Christian, had a baby, then Ellenbrook Christian College and now back where I started at Swan Junior.”

 Middle child Melinda (Edwards) is now famous for her Hospitality program at Mundaring’s Parkerville Campus, but like her little sister, the path was not quite as straight as you might imagine:

 “I started out at a tiny Christian school in Fremantle as Junior Primary teacher, then went to Lake Joondalup to run their Art Department as one of their foundational staff under Barbara Wadley.
 When the position of Food Technology teacher came up at Mundaring under Terry Myers, I convinced him to give me the job by cooking some chocolate eclairs!
 I then won the job and completed my chef training over three years of night school at TAFE while working at Mundaring.
 Now I’ve been blessed with a new campus, a wonderful commercial kitchen and our MCC trainees are gaining employment in hospitality and running the school café.
 Its been an awesome ride but it totally suits me because I love to pioneer new things!”